odk-x/app-designer/README.md

 - Android SDK -> the software development kit for Android devices (installation is described below).

 ##### Java
 Make sure Java 8 or higher is installed on the computer you plan to use.
 If it is not, [download and install it](https://java.com/en/download/).
-If you are using MacOSX, it may require special care and attention.See [MacOSX Java install](https://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-jdk.html) and [MacOSX Java FAQ](https://docs.oracle.com/javase/7/docs/webnotes/install/mac/mac-install-faq.html).
+If you are using MacOSX, it may require special care and attention.See [MacOSX Java install](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html) and [MacOSX Java FAQ](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_install_faq.html).

 ##### NodeJS
 You must use Version 12 or higher.
 To avoid directory path problems on Windows, we require npm version 6.9 or higher (generally npm will be bundled with NodeJS installer).
 Follow the [instructions to install NodeJS](https://nodejs.org/en/).

 ###### For Windows
-When installing on Windows you can use an automated **NodeJS** installer the uses **Chocolatey**.
+When installing on Windows you can use an automated **NodeJS** installer that uses **Chocolatey**.
 If you chose not to let the installer use **Chocolatey** to install a bunch of packages after installing **NodeJS**, you will need to ensure the location of the `npm` folder is added to the *PATH* variable of your system.
 If it is not, subsequent calls to access grunt will fail.
 For example: `C:\Users\[username]\AppData\Roaming\npm`.
 For instructions on modifying *PATH*, see the section at the bottom of this page called Add adb to your *PATH* For Windows.
 Instead of navigating to the location of Android SDK, navigate to the location of the `npm` folder.

 ###### For Mac/Unix
 After installing NodeJS, open a terminal (which you can do by clicking the spotlight in the top right corner of the screen, typing terminal, and clicking the program named Terminal) and type: ```$ npm --version```